dhoulb/blork/CONTRIBUTING.md

 Contributions welcome!
 I'm happy to receive pull requests for new checkers (e.g. if you find you're using custom checkers for things you think should be built-in).

-This tooling workflow exists to catch simple code mistakes that we all make and raise overall code quality.
-Once you learn to code against these tools, programming becomes a lot more fun!
+This tooling workflow exists to catch simple code mistakes (we all make em!)
+Once you learn to code against these tools programming becomes a lot more fun!

 ## Pull request rules